WGBH-MLA/AAPB2/README.md

 - [About the project](http://americanarchive.org/about-the-american-archive/)
 - [Interim access portal](http://americanarchiveinventory.org/)

-The code is not yet deployed: Its home will be [americanarchive.org](http://americanarchive.org).
+The code is deployed at [beta.americanarchive.org](http://beta.americanarchive.org); Its long-term home will be [americanarchive.org](http://americanarchive.org).
 (That currently redirects to the blog.)